 European contract catering companies are taking important steps to reduce resource inputs and increase the efficiency of their operations, using for example, energy and water reduction measures, as well as improving stock control in order to prevent food waste and rolling out consumer awareness programmes.
 Packaging reduction programmes are also being implemented through agreements with suppliers as are greenhouse gas emission reduction programmes from transport.

 Food waste occurs at every stage of the food chain, including in the contract catering sector.
 Food Service Europe members are very active in reducing food waste and sharing good practices.

-FoodServiceEurope is a member of the European Commission’s Advisory Group on the Food Chain and Animal and Plant Health, which has established a Working Group on Food Losses & Food Waste to explore potential policy actions and exchange views on good practices.
+FoodServiceEurope is a member of the of the EU Food Losses and Food Waste Platform.
 We have also signed the joint food wastage declaration, Every Crumb Counts.

 To disseminate best practices in the fight against food waste, FoodServiceEurope has created a database of case studies from the contract catering industry.
 The presentation provides an overview of various initiatives developed by FoodServiceEurope Members and Associate Members, offering a range of successful ways to limit the scope of the food waste problem, as well as raise awareness among key stakeholders and change behavioural patterns.

 |Food waste reduction - Case studies from the contract catering industry|